stabilityprotocol/stability/docs/GETTING-STARTED.md

 This command will produce the SEED.

+To quickly get started, you can use our dedicated tool at: [Stability Protocol Validator Key Generator](https://stabilityprotocol.github.io/validator-key-generator/).
+This web-based application simplifies the process of generating SEED mnemonics for validator setup.

 ## Insert Keys in the Node

 To insert the keys using the seed previously generated, use the following script